sf-wdi-24/ng-instagram/readme.md

   Note that you have to use `JSONP` to call the Instagram API from the client-side to bypass rules about Cross-Origin Requests.

-8. Inside the success callback, you should clear the value from the form (using `$scope` and the value of `ng-model`).
+8. Inside the success callback, you should clear the value of the form input field (using `$scope` and the value of `ng-model`).

-9. Add a new attribute to `$scope`, `$scope.photos`, which should equal the array of photos that comes back from the Instagram API.
+9. Also inside the success callback, add a new attribute to `$scope`, `$scope.photos`, which should equal the array of photos that comes back from the Instagram API.
 You'll need to look at the API response in the Chrome developer console to inspect the structure of the `response` object from Instagram.

-10. When you've got `$scope.photos` working, `ng-repeat` over the photos in the "Search".
-You should display at least the image URL, the username of the user who posted the photo, and the number of "likes" the photo got.
-The photo objects that come back from Instagram have attributes nested several levels deep, so spend some time inspecting the structure of the data.
+10. Once you have `$scope.photos` working, `ng-repeat` over the photos in the "Search" view.
+You should display at least:
+  * the image URL.
+  * the username of the user who posted the photo.
+  * the number of "likes" the photo got.

 11. Use the `ng-pluralize` directive to display the number of "likes" for each photo (e.g. "1 like", "2 likes").